-Whatever the drive may be to get an 8-person tent, we’ve done a bit of research ourselves to check out what the best 8 person tents on the market are.
-Surpassing all other models, our top pick for the best 8 person tent goes to the REI Co-op Kingdom 8 Tent, an all-around awesome choice for many group adventures.
+Whatever the drive may be to get an 8-person camping tent, we’ve done a bit of research ourselves to check out what the best 8 person tents on the market are.
+Surpassing all other models, our top pick for the best 8 person tent goes to the REI Co-op Kingdom 8 Tent, an all-around top choice for many group adventures.

 The Overall Best 8 Person Tent